Jihad: Greater and lesser jihad

-This was also cited in The History of Baghdad by Al-Khatib al-Baghdadi, an 11th-century Islamic scholar.
-This reference gave rise to the distinguishing of two forms of jihad: "greater" and "lesser".
-Some Islamic scholars, such as Ibn Hajar al-Asqalani, consider the hadith to have a weak chain of transmission.
+This passage was cited in The History of Baghdad by al-Khatib al-Baghdadi, an 11th-century Islamic scholar.
+This reference gave rise to the practice of distinguishing "greater" and "lesser" jihad.
+Islamic scholars such as Ibn Hajar al-Asqalani consider the hadith to have a weak chain of transmission.

 The concept has had "enormous influence" in Islamic mysticism (Sufism).

-Ibn Hazm, lists four kinds of jihad fi sabilillah (struggle in the cause of God):
+Ibn Hazm lists four kinds of jihad fi sabilillah (struggle in the cause of God):